diasfusuy/DeFi-lending/README.md

 - The collateral asset uses 18 decimals.

 - The system is not resilient yet to Chainlink feed outages — fallback logic is deferred to a future sprint.

+### 🧱 Token Architecture Refactor
+To increase realism and extensibility, the protocol now uses two distinct tokens:

+- Collateral Token: MockETH (deposited by users to secure loans)

+- Debt Token: MockUSDC (minted when borrowing, repaid during liquidation)

+This replaces the earlier version where a single token (MockUSDC) was used for both collateral and debt.

+### 🔄 Key Changes
+- depositCollateral() now accepts MockETH, not USDC.

+- borrow() still mints USDC (debt token) to the user.

+- liquidate() transfers USDC from the liquidator and rewards them in ETH.

+- Chainlink price feed is used to price ETH in USD for collateral valuation.

+### 📦 Why This Matters
+- Mirrors real-world DeFi design

+- Prevents circular token logic

+- Enables clearer security boundaries and future token support